AdaCore/contributing-howto/README.md

 # Contributing to AdaCore Repositories - Frequently Asked Questions

 ## I want to contribute a patch.
-We do I need to do?
+What do I need to do?

 The first time you want to contribute a patch on the AdaCore GitHub, we ask you to electronically approve our [Individual Contributor Licence Agreement](adacore-individual-cla.md).
 [CLA assistant](https://cla-assistant.io/) will send you a link on your GitHub pull request to do so.